tstana/xlcal-shutter-motor-control/README.md

 ## Troubleshooting

-### Motor "dropping"
+### Shutter "dropping"

-Cases have been observed of the motor controller losing control of the motor's position ("dropping" the motor).
+Cases have been observed of the motor controller losing control of the motor's position ("dropping" the shutter).
 This is understood to be due to the motor control velocity being too high, but it can also be that the weight distribution is not tolerable by the motor controller.